OldTruckDriver/FailMapper/README.md

 - Use `--target_coverage` to set reasonable coverage targets

 ### 3. Quality Optimization
-- Increase `--logic_weight` parameter to focus on logic error detection
+- Increase `--bug_weight` parameter to focus on error detection
 - Use `verify_mode=immediate` for real-time verification

 ## Troubleshooting